 “The reality is most IT leaders right now are struggling with pent-up demand.
 The consumer environment that we all live in is impacting what we believe is possible for digital workspaces, and there’s a huge gap between what [workers can do on their personal devices] and what IT can actually deliver,” Ruelas said.
 “I think the IT leadership knows what they can do, but the challenge is being able to do it.”

-Download the FedScoop Tech Brief for more on how virtualization can address productivity issues, enhance access to applications from any device or location and improve secure access to data and information.
+Download the FedScoop special report for more on how virtualization can address productivity issues, enhance access to applications from any device or location and improve secure access to data and information.

-This article and tech brief were produced by FedScoop for, and sponsored by, VMware.
+This article was produced by FedScoop for, and sponsored by, VMware.